 Calico is a game where you put a cat on your head, then cast a spell to enlarge a capybara so you can ride it, while having an enchanted shrunken polar bear float behind you like a balloon while you’re carrying a deer.
 Ostensibly, it’s about running a cat cafe, which is a cafe where cats and other adorable animals hang out while people come in to buy food and chat.

 The story begins with you creating your character, then being introduced to the mayor of the town.
 You already have a cafe, and some basic furniture.
-Your job is to grow that cafe and get more food to sell, more decorations to put in there, and make more money from the townspeople coming in and buying your food.
+Your job is to grow that cafe and get more food to sell, more decorations to put in there, and make more money from the townspeople coming in and buying your food, as well as do favors for the people in the world.

 The game’s cafe business simulation is pretty simple.
 You can buy additional furniture styles and decorations from stores, and doing so sometimes makes certain people more likely to visit your store.
 Some people have favorite foods, and you have to make those foods once before they can be sold an infinite number of times.
 Talking to characters in the world will often reveal missions, whose objectives are typically things such as “talk to this person at this time/place”, “make this food” or “find this particular animal.”
 Completing the major objectives will unlock new locations to visit, opening up the game’s six-area world.